minesh1291/Learning-Python/Useful_Functions/README.md

 * ```help([object])```

   Invoke the built-in help system.
 (This function is intended for interactive use.)
 If no argument is given, the interactive help system starts on the interpreter console.
 If the argument is a string, then the string is looked up as the name of a module, function, class, method, keyword, or documentation topic, and a help page is printed on the console.
 If the argument is any other kind of object, a help page on the object is generated.

+### Special keywords

+* ```yield```
+  The yield statement is only used when defining a generator function, and is only used in the body of the generator function.
+Using a yield statement in a function definition is sufficient to cause that definition to create a generator function instead of a normal function.
+When a generator function is called, it returns an iterator known as a generator iterator, or more commonly, a generator.

+* ```lambda```